NayeemHossenn/Tutorial-Points/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Tutorial Points

-In the project directory, you can run:

-### `npm start`
+### Live Website Link Given Below

+### ` features and functionality`

+It's a Tutorial Website.Here people can get different kinds of courses.

+- In the home page people can see our courses list in the side navbar.If He?She clicked one of the courses he/she will see the details
+- In the course section people can see course list.And there is a button on the course card to see the details about the course
+- It has signIn option.If someone wants to buy premium courses He needs to login first.
+- It has frequently asked questions and blogs.People can read those things freely.
+- This website has responsive behavior for smaller devices.

   Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.